There really is no true difference today seeing that they are used interchangeably.

 This is one of the biggest debates.
-Broth & stock what is the difference really?
+What is the difference between stock and broth?
 One person will call it “stock” while the other will call it “broth”.
 People tend to use them interchangeably.

 What we are going to do is break down the differences and then you can decide what you want to call it.

 So let’s clear the air and find out the true mystery that makes something a stock or a broth.

 According to Wikipedia “broth” is a savory liquid made in water in which bones, meat or vegetables have been simmered.

 Bone Broth is used in all kinds of cooking and I feel it has made a comeback in the United States.
 There are restaurants that sell bone broth that you sip just like soup and it is becoming very trendy.
 People are raving about the health benefits of it.

 The word “broth” goes back to the Germans and was derived from the old English word bru which means to prepare by boiling.
 The practice of creating broth goes way back!